 Evaluation and Feedback

-Parents should contact me before enrolling their child to make sure the prerequisites have been satisfied.
+Parents should contact me before enrolling their child if they are unsure about their learner’s ability to complete this course.
 Please indicate your child’s grade level, experience with government, overall academic abilities, and any other major time commitments.
 Parental communication during the course will also be attended to as promptly as possible.

 Interview with Nate Gilbert